gcharris/AIFL-Documentation/README.md

 - Updated documentation to reflect recent changes
 - Improved code organization and modularity

-For a complete list of symbols, syntax rules, and usage examples, please refer to the [Core Concepts](Core_Concepts/Introduction.md) section.

 ## Getting Started

 To get started with AIFL, follow these steps: